UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking

-When partial occlusion occurs (occlusion ratio is between $1\%-50\%$), the performance drops significantly (more than $30\%$ AP).
-Moreover, when heavy occlusion occurs (occlusion ratio is over $50\%$), the AP scores of all detectors are less than $1\%$.
-Thus, there is significant room for improvement on detecting vehicles under heavy occlusion.
+When partial occlusion occurs (occlusion ratio is between $1\%-50\%$), the performance of detectors drops significantly (more than $15\%$ AP score).
+Furthermore, when heavy occlusion occurs (occlusion ratio is over $50\%$), the AP scores of all detectors are less than $20\%$.
+Significant efforts need to be made for vehicle detection under heavy occlusions.